 Significant life events often necessitate changes to your estate plan.
 These can include:

-- Birth or Adoption of Children: Adding provisions for your children, including appointing guardians and setting up trusts.
+- Birth or Adoption of Children: Adding provisions for your children, including appointing testamentary guardians, setting up discretionary trusts, and reviewing life insurance to ensure adequate provision.

-- Acquiring Significant Assets: Updating your plan to include new assets, such as property or investments, and considering tax implications.
+- Acquiring Significant Assets: Updating your plan to include new assets such as property or investments, and considering IHT implications — particularly if your estate is now approaching or exceeding the nil rate band.

 Reviewing Legal Documents Regularly